Calendar. To Four Digit Year(Int32) Method

 Public Overrides Function ToFourDigitYear (year As Integer) As Integer

-An integer (usually two digits) that represents the year to convert.
+A two-digit or four-digit integer that represents the year to convert.

 An integer that contains the four-digit representation of